 The Calumet region on Chicago’s Southeast Side is known mostly for its gritty industrial history, so many people are surprised to hear it has significant ecological value still.
-The Wetlands Initiative is working closely with Audubon Chicago Region, the Chicago Park District, and other partners on a conservation action planning effort that will inform restoration and management of important remnant wetland sites in the Calumet area.
+The Wetlands Initiative is working closely with Audubon Great Lakes, the Chicago Park District, and other partners on a conservation action planning effort that will inform restoration and management of important remnant wetland sites in the Calumet area.
 TWI’s first on-the-ground restoration there, at Indian Ridge Marsh, is set to begin in spring 2016 in collaboration with Audubon Great Lakes.

 The partnership, known as the Calumet Wetland Working Group, is conducting a detailed assessment of 20 wetland sites on and near historic Lake Calumet.
 The partners are analyzing GIS and biological data, and Gary Sullivan, TWI’s senior ecologist, has visited all the sites to ground-truth their hydrology, plant communities, and potential to be improved.
 The goal of this inventory is to identify the sites with the greatest potential for reestablishing functional wetlands, particularly for restoring rare hemi-marsh habitat to benefit wetland birds and wildlife.

 The Calumet region has a legacy of heavy industrial uses.
 Closure of many of those operations in the 1970s and 1980s left the area with old slag deposits, contaminated “brownfields,” and more.
 However, more recently, various organizations have come together to work on revitalizing the Calumet both economically and ecologically.
 The Millennium Reserve is one example, of which TWI is now a partner.